kangabru/skin-tone-checker/readme.md

 **Disclaimer**

-This tool should be used as a guide and does not necessarily dictate the best skin tone in every use case.
-For example photos taken in harsh or coloured light will not always look good when adjusted using this tool.
-Adjust the photo to look good, and use this tool to inform your editing decisions.
+- This tool should be used as a guide and does not necessarily dictate the best skin tone in every use case.
+- Photos taken under harsh or coloured light will not always look good when adjusted using this tool.
+- Stylistic choices resulting in 'wrong' hue, saturation, or brightness levels are valid and can still result in good photos.
+- This tool simply helps to inform your editing decisions, but ultimately you should edit your photo as you wish.

 ---